archf/ansible-network/README.md

 Role Name
 =========

 Configure network devices on a target host.
+This roles aims to provide a seemless rhel or debian derivatives configuration experience.
+Templates are meant to be modular and reusable.

 Requirements
 ------------

-For Ethernet devices, you must know your device name beforehand.
+For Ethernet devices, you must know your devices' names beforehand.

 Role Variables
 --------------